Coronavirus in NZ: Government's 'unprecedented' $12.1b spending plan – what's in it for you?

 That is a 2.7 per cent increase on current levels.

-National Leader Simon Bridges slammed the package and said it focused on "ideologically" driven benefit increases over helping medium-sized New Zealand businesses.
+National Party leader Simon Bridges slammed the package and said it focused on "ideologically" driven benefit increases over helping medium-sized New Zealand businesses.

 "This package has confused priorities that do not deal, non-ideologically, with the issues we face in New Zealand right now."